missouriCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Individuals may request personal driving records in person by submitting a valid photo ID at a Missouri License office and paying the requested fees.

-When requesting via mail or fax, the individual will be required to submit a completed Request Form to the Driver License Record Center along with the appropriate fees.
+When requesting via mail or fax, the individual may need to submit a completed Request Form to the Driver License Record Center along with the appropriate fees.
 The record holder must sign the request form for the request to be processed.

 Requesting another individual’s records(with personal information)